open-telemetry/opamp-spec/specification.md

 #### server_provided_all_packages_hash

-The aggregate hash of all packages that this Agent previously received from the server via PackagesAvailable message.
+The aggregate hash of all packages that this Agent previously received from the Server via PackagesAvailable message.

-The server SHOULD compare this hash to the aggregate hash of all packages that it has for this Agent and if the hashes are different the server SHOULD send an PackagesAvailable message to the agent.
+The Server SHOULD compare this hash to the aggregate hash of all packages that it has for this Agent and if the hashes are different the Server SHOULD send an PackagesAvailable message to the Agent.

 ### PackageStatus Message